IWTC Corry Station Student Selected for OCS

-Information Warfare Training Command, Corry Station student Information Systems Technician (IT) 3rd Class John A. Watkins II was recently selected to attend Officer Candidate School (OCS) tentatively scheduled to start in July, 2022.
+PENSACOLA, Fla. — Information Warfare Training Command, Corry Station student Information Systems Technician (IT) 3rd Class John A. Watkins II was recently selected to attend Officer Candidate School (OCS).

+Officer candidates are selected from a wide variety of applicants with diverse backgrounds, both military and civilian, with the major requirement for consideration being that they possess a college degree.

+During the 13 week course, OCS instills within its candidates the qualities of professional naval officers; qualities that include: honesty, integrity, work ethic, military bearing, character, dependability, initiative, accountability, toughness and teamwork.
+The OCS program seeks to develop officer candidates who will perform capably under pressure and in adverse conditions, while also testing and strengthening their time management skills and confidence.

 |Date Taken: